Suppose that functions f and g and their derivatives with respect... | Channels for Pearson+

 Chain Rule

 The chain rule is a fundamental differentiation technique used when dealing with composite functions.
-It states that the derivative of a composite function f(g(x)) is f'(g(x)) * g'(x).
-In this problem, the chain rule helps differentiate expressions involving powers of functions, such as g²(x), by considering the derivative of the outer function and multiplying it by the derivative of the inner function.
+It states that the derivative of a composite function h(x) = f(g(x)) is h'(x) = f'(g(x)) * g'(x).
+In this problem, the chain rule helps differentiate the square root function, which is a composition of the inner function f²(x) + g²(x).

 Recommended video: